Incredible steampunk analogue modular sequencer

 I’d love to see a full analogue modular done in this fashion.
 Here’s to hoping that it’s already in progress!

-- analogue sequencer
+- how to build an analogue sequencer